List of Double the Fist episodes: Episode 15: TimeSaw

 Meanwhile, Rod, who is a whimpering, cloaked mess without his hair, has followed Womp into the future.
 He steals the TimeSaw from Womp to go back to when he lost his hair fighting the rogue website; however, by saving his hair, he creates a paradox, whereby saving his hair negates the future Rod returning to save his hair.
 Eventually, a limousine appears, and a mystical Rod informs the real Rod that his power came not from the hair on his head, but from his pubic hair.
 Rod then returns to the future, and he and Womp return to 1770.

 Back in 1770, Steve steals Cook's flag and prevents Australia from being discovered, but Cook simply begins the creation of a new one from undergarments.
-Soon enough, Cook tires of Steve's predatorial tactics, and challenges him to a face off (much to Steve's annoyance, he means Chess, albeit a futuristic 3D Chess with Cluedo weapons).
+Soon enough, Cook tires of Steve's predatory tactics, and challenges him to a face off (much to Steve's annoyance, he means Chess, albeit a futuristic 3D Chess with Cluedo weapons).
 Steve is beaten horribly in it, so resorts to violence again.
 Rod helps Steve gain the upper hand over the English, while Womp sets up his sniper rifle.
 In two minds about whether to help or protect Steve, Womp reluctantly takes aim at Steve, but averts his eyes and shoots Cook.
-Womp is awarded 'Man of Fist' for the second time in a row, and Steve finishes Cook by planting his own Fistworthy flag in the ground (through his neck).
+Womp is awarded 'Man of Fist' for the second time in a row, and Steve finishes Cook by planting his own Fist-worthy flag in the ground (through his neck).

 Mephisto, when using his catapult, was transported back to prehistoric times, and remains there at the end of the episode.